Masoud-Ghodrati/text-summarization/README.md

 The CNN dataset was downloaded from New York University, in the version made available by Kyunghyun Cho, which can be found [here](https://cs.nyu.edu/~kcho/DMQA/)

-A description of this project development can be found on my portfolio website,
+A description of this project development can be found on my portfolio [website](http://www.lopasso.tech/text-summarization/)

 ## 2. Data cleaning